 - Lymphadenectomy: Surgical removal of local lymph nodes for grade 2 and 3 tumours.

-- Chemotherapy: Anti-cancer drugs which target rapidly dividing cells can be given as a follow-up treatment for grade 3 tumours, non-operable tumours or to target cancerous mast cells remaining in the blood.
+- Chemotherapy: Anti-cancer drugs which target rapidly dividing cells as a follow-up treatment for grade 3 tumours, non-operable tumours or to target cancerous mast cells remaining in the blood.

 - Radiation therapy: This treatment uses high energy x-ray beams to treat tumours which can not be removed with a wide enough margin, such as the limbs.